flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ### .desktop files

 Applications must include a desktop file and pass `desktop-file-validate`.
-You should make sure that the upstream project has one for future release if they don't.

 See [the desktop file spec](https://standards.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) for more details.